The Midterms Could Permanently Change North Carolina Politics

 Read: North Carolina Republicans try to curtail the new Democratic governor’s power.

-Republican lawmakers dismiss the gubernatorial pushback, saying that beneath the veer of bipartisanship, it’s really just the governors trying to defend executive power.
+Republican lawmakers dismiss the gubernatorial pushback, saying that beneath the veneer of bipartisanship, it’s really just the governors trying to defend executive power.
 The General Assembly is simply reasserting its authority, they say.
 The matter is not so simple as just a tug of war between the executive branch and the legislature.
-The Koch brothers-backed Americans for Prosperity has also announced its opposition to the judicial-appointments amendment.
+The Koch brothers–backed Americans for Prosperity has also announced its opposition to the judicial-appointments amendment.

 But it is true that North Carolina has long been skeptical of executive power.
 Since the state’s first post–Revolutionary War constitution, which reflected early American fears of a strong ruler, the Old North State has limited the governor’s capabilities.

-“We were trying to get away from a king. … Anybody who's a student of North Carolina history knows that the legislature was vested with the power in this state,” Newton says.
-In its post-Civil War constitution, judicial appointment power was given to the governor.
+“We were trying to get away from a king … Anybody who’s a student of North Carolina history knows that the legislature was vested with the power in this state,” Newton says.
+In its post–Civil War constitution, judicial appointment power was given to the governor.
 But Democrats managed to overturn Reconstruction reforms at the convention of 1875 and return power to the legislature.

-“There's been a tug of war ever since,” Newton says.
-Indeed, the governor gained the veto only in 1996, the last state to give its chief executive that power.
-“This is not a here-and-now moment in history so much as it is a playing-out of a long period of struggle between the governor and the legislature.
+“There’s been a tug of war ever since,” Newton says.
+Indeed, the governor gained the veto only in 1996; North Carolina was the last state to give its chief executive that power.
+“This is not a here-and-now moment in history so much as it is a playing out of a long period of struggle between the governor and the legislature.
 I suspect it will continue long after we’ve gone.”

 Over time, voters have opted to give the governor gradually more power, and they have the right to give it back to the legislature.
 Whether doing so is a good idea is a different question.
-Jefferson Powell, a professor at Duke Law School and a former official in the state and federal justice departments, has pushed back on some of the more panicked Democratic reactions to the amendments, viewing them as alarmist.
+H. Jefferson Powell, a professor at Duke Law School and a former official in the state and federal justice departments, has pushed back on some of the more panicked Democratic reactions to the amendments, viewing them as alarmist.
 Still, he told me there’s a strong small-c conservative case against them.

 “The constitution is not a place to put talking points to the voter,” he says.
 “There’s no reason to believe the executive is too strong now.
 Don’t fix things that you don’t know are broken.”

 Powell noted that the first three amendments—on hunting and fishing, victims’ rights, and income tax—seem designed largely to drive up turnout among Republican voters.
 But that doesn’t mean they won’t have real and lasting effects in the state.
 Take the income-tax question.
-The tax rate is currently below the proposed 7 percent bar, but other states that placed constitutional caps on the tax rate have sometimes found themselves frustrated that lawmakers are handcuffed from raising taxes when it’s useful.
+The tax rate is currently below the proposed 7 percent bar, but other states that placed constitutional caps on the tax rate have sometimes found themselves frustrated that lawmakers are handcuffed from raising taxes when it’s useful to do so.
 There’s also no obvious urgent reason to reconfigure the board of elections, as another of the amendments would do—except that the old system gives majority control of the board to the governor’s party, and he is a Democrat.
-Republicans argue that a bipartisan board, with an equal number of members from each party, would be more equitable—though expanding the board from five members to eight also risks 4-4 deadlocks.
+Republicans argue that a bipartisan board, with an equal number of members from each party, would be more equitable—though expanding the board from five members to eight also risks 4–4 deadlocks.

 The photo-ID matter is even more fraught.
 North Carolina has been embroiled in a long fight over voting rights.
 Many states with Republican leadership have pursued stricter voting laws, but North Carolina has been especially aggressive.
-Almost immediately after the Supreme Court’s 2013 Shelby County v.
+Almost immediately after the U.S. Supreme Court’s 2013 Shelby County v.
 Holder decision, which loosened federal restrictions on jurisdictions with a history of racial discrimination, the General Assembly pushed through a law widely described as the nation’s strictest.
 Advocates say that such laws are necessary to prevent voter fraud, but there’s no evidence that widespread fraud exists, nor that it sways elections.
 There is, however, evidence that such measures drive down turnout among minorities and other populations that tend to vote Democratic.

 Read: North Carolina’s deliberate disenfranchisement of black voters

-A federal appeals court ruled in 2016 that much of the law was unconstitutional, finding that suppressing the black vote was not a side effect but the very point.
+A federal appeals court ruled in 2016 that much of the law was unconstitutional; it found that suppressing the black vote was not a side effect but the very point.
 “In what comes as close to a smoking gun as we are likely to see in modern times, the State’s very justification for a challenged statute hinges explicitly on race—specifically its concern that African Americans, who had overwhelmingly voted for Democrats, had too much access to the franchise,” Judge Diana Gribbon Motz wrote.

 Even without that law in place, the General Assembly has found ways to tinker with voting.
 Courts have also found that the districts it drew in 2011 for both U.S. House and state legislative races were racial gerrymanders.
 Twice this year, a court found that the replacement districts are unconstitutional partisan gerrymanders.
 (The U.S. Supreme Court will likely make the final decision there, and the court seems skeptical.)
 Republicans believe that with several states having recently passed voter-ID laws, and with the Supreme Court now more conservative, this is the chance to try again.

-“We don't want to disenfranchise anyone,” Newton says.
-“I'm in favor of making every effort we need to to make sure legitimate voters have access to the polls.
-We should make that happen and we will make that happen, but we need to make sure every voter is, in fact, permitted to vote.”
+“We don’t want to disenfranchise anyone,” Newton says.
+“I’m in favor of making every effort we need to make sure legitimate voters have access to the polls.
+We should make that happen, and we will make that happen, but we need to make sure every voter is, in fact, permitted to vote.”

-Meanwhile, the fate of the amendments themselves might depend partly on a law passed this summer that shortens early voting, and has drawn criticism from local officials of both parties.
+Meanwhile, the fate of the amendments themselves might depend partly on a law passed this summer that shortens early voting and has drawn criticism from local officials of both parties.

 The process by which the amendments came about raises its own questions.
-They were introduced and approved in just two weeks, and Democrats complained they were not consulted.
+They were introduced and approved in just two weeks, and Democrats complained that they were not consulted.
 Newton told me that a longer process was unnecessary, since so many of the issues had been circulating in Raleigh for years, and since the legislature had studied judicial reorganization in depth.

 But Gerry Cohen, a Democratic lawyer who spent years working as a lawyer for the legislature, says that timeline was highly unusual.

-“I drafted like 30 amendments over 37 years.
+“I drafted, like, 30 amendments over 37 years.
 Some of them laid out there for months for people to review them.
 These were reviewed by nobody,” Cohen says.
 “The last major rewrite [of the state constitution] was in the 1969 session.
 They had a two-year state-bar commission.”

 In some cases, voters will have to decide on amendments without knowing exactly what they will mean in practice.
 The actual legislation implementing them won’t be written until after the vote, meaning that voters must, as Nancy Pelosi infamously said of the Affordable Care Act, pass the bill so they can find out what is in it.
 For example, it’s unclear what forms of ID would be acceptable for voting, which has been a contentious topic in other states.
-Newton says the process makes sense, since the General Assembly wouldn’t want to write the bills until they know whether they’ll actually be relevant.
-But according to Cohen, this is a break with the past as well: By his calculation, 13 of the last 14 constitutional amendments that required implementing legislation had it passed in the same session.
+Newton says the process makes sense, since the General Assembly wouldn’t want to write the bills until it knows whether they’ll actually be relevant.
+But according to Cohen, this is a break with the past as well: By his calculation, 13 of the past 14 constitutional amendments that required implementing legislation had it passed in the same session.

 If the amendments do pass, legislators will move fast.
 They’re scheduled to come into session on November 27—the very same day that election results are certified.
 Cohen and other Democrats speculate that Republicans are racing to beat the clock: If they lose their supermajority, they’ll need to pass any implementing legislation, get it vetoed, and override Cooper’s veto by December 20, or else the matter will get kicked to the incoming General Assembly.